Whose idea was it?

 So we thought we’d shed some light on the recent, but relatively short, history of the project below…

-We probably weren’t the first to notice the disused railway line and the potential of the 8 roads and 7 bridges it crosses.
 We’ve been interested in the possibility of a Camden Highline for a while.
-In 2008 we repainted the existing North London Line bridge owned by Network Rail that the Highline would use.
+In 2008 we repainted the existing Camden Road bridge owned by Network Rail that the Highline would use.
 And in 2014 we carried out a series of pop up art installations that asked artists and designers to explore the possibility of installing a green high line above the busy Camden streets — using the High Line in New York as a reference.

 Anyway, we caught up with Oliver, to walk the route and ask him a few questions about the Camden Highline.
 And we started off by asking him what inspired him to write about 12 potential Highline locations in London?